-For the last 50 years, the Woodridge Park District has provided excellent services to the community.
-The District's commitment to excellence is why the Woodridge Park District earned the Illinois Distinguished Agency Award for exemplary effort in providing leisure services for its fifth time in 2021.
+The Woodridge Park District has provided excellent services to the community for more than 50 years.
+The District's commitment to excellence is why the Woodridge Park District earned the Illinois Distinguished Accredited Agency Award for exemplary effort in providing leisure services for its fifth time in 2021.

-HERE ARE THE MANY RECREATION AMENITIES AND FACILITIES THE COMMUNITY IS ABLE TO UTILIZE AND ENJOY FOR THEIR TAX DOLLARS.
+HERE ARE THE MANY RECREATION AMENITIES AND FACILITIES THE COMMUNITY IS ABLE TO UTILIZE AND ENJOY FOR THEIR TAX DOLLARS: